180107092/ShabytKelse/README.md

 Project name - My Shop

-MyShop has database which product stores. for example i have mini shop which sell clothes.
+MyShop has database which product stores.
+For example i have mini shop which sell clothes.
 For storage of goods helps website myShop.